Code Geass Watch Order: Where to Start with Anime Series and Movies

 7. Code Geass: Lelouch of the Re;surrection

-As mentioned, the four movies released after the TV series begin as a retelling of the events of the TV series, but with significant changes as the story goes on.
+As mentioned, the four movies released after the TV series begin as a retelling of the original's events, but with significant changes as the story goes on.

-By the end, Lelouch of the Re;surrection is completely detached from the original story in the TV series.
+By the end, Lelouch of the Re;surrection is completely detached from the original story.

 Hopefully, these lists help you to fully enjoy the world of Code Geass!
 Discover more anime news and info by following us on Twitter @epicstreamanime.